umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Prepping-Frontend/index.md

 #Preparing your frontend
-In order for UmbracoForms to work correctly, Umbraco Forms needs three (3) client dependencies.
+In order for Umbraco Forms to work correctly, Umbraco Forms needs three (3) client dependencies.

 - jQuery
 - jQuery validate